wp-plugins/cointent/readme.txt

 = 1.2.1 =
 * Removing wpautop from cointent the_content callback (was causing issues with JS inline in the body)
-* You can now use <!--more--> to decide where your preview ends
+* You can now use the "more" tag to decide where your preview ends
 * Fixed formatting not available in default preview (cutoff by word count)

 = 1.2.0 =